Deploying Jobs

 eval_job.wait()

 For parallel fan-out / fan-in, see Python SDK — JobGroup.
 To pass data between jobs via buckets (including fan-in to a shared output bucket and cross-cloud storage), see Bucket Sync.
+For copy-pasteable versions of these patterns, see Examples.

 Running Commands